james-nesbitt/coach/templates/demo/lamp_multiplephps/README.md

 is mapped into a "source" container, which is used in the nginx and fpm containers.

-The Database is un-initialized, but an optional init build for a db has been included, and you can switch to it by removing the db node, and uncommenting the custom db node.
+The Database is un-initialized, but it is recommended that you include a local DB build, in which you create a DB, and add access parameters as needed.

 All of the suggested images in this project are based on the wunder-base concept, which is used to provide a commong